Automatic deforestation detectors based on frequentist statistics and their extensions for other spatial objects

 \subsection{Hypothesis testing based on ECFs of colour intensities}

 Now, let us return to the data extraction (Figure \ref{fig:param_flowchart}).
 Assume we have an image of forest and a test image.
-Having extracted matrix $\boldsymbol{X}$, one can estimate parameters of the stable distributions of the forest picture channels and compute vectors $\boldsymbol{Z_0}^r(t), \boldsymbol{Z_0}^g(t)$ and $\boldsymbol{Z_0}^b(t)$.
+Having extracted matrix $\boldsymbol{X}$, one can estimate parameters of the stable distributions of the forest picture channels and compute vectors $\boldsymbol{Z_0}^r(t), \boldsymbol{Z_0}^g(t)$ and $\boldsymbol{Z_0}^b(t)$, where the superscripts $r,g$ and $b$ refer to red, green and blue channels.
 Similarly, after obtaining $\boldsymbol{X}$ from the test image, empirical characteristic functions are computed and subsequently $\boldsymbol{Z_n}^r(t), \boldsymbol{Z_n}^g(t)$ and $\boldsymbol{Z_n}^b(t)$ are obtained.
-Note that we use CFs and ECFs of each channel separately, so dependencies between colours are ignored so as spatial dependencies.
+Note that we use CFs and ECFs of each channel separately, so dependencies between colours are ignored so are spatial dependencies.